|Helix 8.0.1 Release Notes Companion TLWs: Build 6343 — Build 6350|

 When data that is used in a fragile index is modified, the index should be invalidated and marked for rebuilding.
 This has always worked in RADE and Engine, but for many years it has not worked in Client/Server.
 This is now fixed.

-Note that when a fragile index becomes invalid, any open window that is reliant upon that index now closes — as it used to do when this feature worked before this bug appeared.
+When a fragile index becomes invalid, any open window that is reliant upon that index now closes — as it used to do when this feature worked correctly (before this bug appeared).
 Reopening the window can result in a delay while the index is fully rebuilt.
 (If the delay is more than a second or two, the concept of fragile indexes is being abused by the collection, and this should serve as an ongoing reminder that a redesign is needed.)

-Note that Helix Server does not display a thermometer during index rebuild, but it does show the activity on the splash screen.
+Helix Server does not display a thermometer during index rebuild: the activity is displayed on the splash screen.